Cozy Peach Kitchen

 • Cook rotini according to package instructions.
 Meanwhile, combine lentils and water in a medium sauce pot.
 Bring to a boil, then reduce to a simmer and cover.
 Cook until tender, about 15-20 minutes.
 Drain off excess water.

-• Make the balsamic vinaigrette by whisking together balsamic vinegar, olive oil, dijon mustard, Italian seasoning, salt and pepper in a small bowl.
-Alternatively, add ingredients to a small lidded jar (such as a small Ball jar) and shake until combined.
+• Make the balsamic vinaigrette by whisking together balsamic vinegar, olive oil, Dijon mustard, Italian seasoning, salt, and pepper in a small bowl.
+Alternatively, add ingredients to a small lidded jar (such as a small mason jar) and shake until combined.

 • To assemble the salads: Add 3 tablespoons vinaigrette to the bottom of a wide-mouthed Ball jar.
 Divide the remaining ingredients evenly between four jars in this order: cherry tomatoes, diced onion, chickpeas, lentils, pasta, mozzarella pearls, romaine lettuce.